-Unlike ever before, companies like HERE maps and Waze understand traffic congestion in cities through crowd sourcing.
-All in a single map, our daily commutes can avoid traffic delays by enriching navigation system with location data.
+Unlike ever before, companies like HERE maps and Waze understand traffic congestion in cities through crowdsourcing.
+All in a single map, our daily commutes can avoid traffic delays by enriching the GPS navigation system with location data.

-Building smarter cities with the Internet of things
+Building smarter cities with the Internet of Things (IoT)

 As driverless cars start patrolling the road, we essentially have surveying equipment constantly building topographic maps.
-In great detail, they capture roadside objects, buildings and cityscapes.
-And the first thing a smart city needs is an inventory of everything they have.
+In great detail, they capture roadside objects, buildings, and cityscapes.
+And the first thing smart cities need is an inventory of everything they have.
 Because we can get an accurate inventory of city assets, this is the first step to improving infrastructure coordination.

 With more vehicles on the road, this means the more connected and efficient it becomes.
-Now, we enter the realm of internet if things.
+Now, we enter the realm of the Internet of Things (IoT).
 With only the perception of a single vehicle, it’s always going to be reactive.
 We can’t have any pre-planning of any sort.
 But a connected network of vehicles is proactive before it encounters snags in the network.

-For example, internet of things will understand where traffic congestion occurs.
+For example, the Internet of Things will understand where traffic congestion occurs.
 Not only will this relay to your vehicle, but city planners have the information to improve infrastructure.
-In addition, it will incorporate geofencing in your daily routine.
-Whether it’s for security, retail or delivery, geofencing gives real-time alerts and increases awareness.
+Also, it will incorporate geofencing into your daily routine.
+Whether it’s for security, retail, or delivery, geofencing gives real-time alerts and increases awareness.

 Is GIS the engine under the hood for self-driving cars?

-Nowadays, people rely on maps to take them to their destination.
-And so will autonomous vehicles because of its inherent spatial nature.
+Nowadays, people rely on maps to take them to their destinations.
+And so will autonomous vehicles because of their inherent spatial nature.

-But they will scan their environment and overlay them in a pre-existing map to determine where to go.
+But they will scan their environment and overlay them on a pre-existing map to determine where to go.

-As driverless cars need maps that are free of errors, continuously updated with absolute spatial accuracy, we can’t detach their pre-loaded map with the outside world they capture.
+As driverless cars need maps that are free of errors, and continuously updated with absolute spatial accuracy, we can’t detach their pre-loaded map from the outside world they capture.